CrickDataChallenge/website/index.md

 ---

 ### Thoughts from previous participants...

 **_Lucia Prieto-Godino, Group leader_**

 >“The Crick Data Challenge is a great initiative; as soon as I heard about it I decided to join and encouraged my students to do so.
-We are lucky to work in such a multidisciplinary environment at the crick.
+We are lucky to work in such a multidisciplinary environment at the Crick.
 Each discipline has classical ways to analyse data and we often do not go beyond these.
 However, by looking at our data from a different perspective we might gain novel biological insights.”

 **_Febe van Maldegem, Downward lab_**